 Sleep Debt Across Society

-It’s been suggested by National Geographic magazine that the demands of social activities, our work, plus the on-tap availability of the Internet and access to 24-hour home entertainment are the reasons why people tend to sleep less hours today than they did in days gone by.
+It’s been suggested that the demands of social activities, our work, plus the on-tap availability of the Internet and access to 24-hour home entertainment are the reasons why people tend to sleep less hours today than they did in days gone by.
 In fact, it was reported in 2007 by USA Today that most adults in America get approximately an hour less sleep time then the average sleep time 40 years ago.